-Note: You will need a provisioned device in order to securely update it, regardless of choosing Remote or Offline Update.
+You will need a provisioned device to securely update it, regardless of choosing Remote or Offline Update.

 Note that you currently cannot have both sources of updates enabled at once.
 The device must be configured to receive either Offline or Remote Updates.
 By default, devices disable Offline Updates in favor of Remote Updates.

-To make secure and reliable updates possible, Torizon Platform uses 3 main components.
+To make secure and reliable updates possible, Torizon Cloud uses 3 main components.

-Torizon Platform Services: the cloud infrastructure that manages the user's accounts, devices, fleets, packages, security metadata, and update process.
+Torizon Cloud: the cloud infrastructure that manages the user's accounts, devices, fleets, packages, security metadata, and update process.

-TorizonCore builder: the tool used to push packages and OS images from the host machine to the Torizon Platform Services.
+TorizonCore builder: the tool used to push packages and OS images from the host machine to the Torizon Cloud.